sous-chefs/graphite/README.md

 Accumulator pattern came from excellent work by [Mathieu Sauve-Frankel](https://github.com/kisoku/chef-accumulator)

+## Usage

+It's a library cookbook, intended to be used in your custom wrapper cookbook to behave as needed.
+It's the building materials, not the house.

+For example usage consult the reference cookbook [example](https://github.com/hw-cookbooks/graphite/tree/master/example/graphite_example/recipes)

+Feel free to ask us questions anytime on irc: #heavywater on freenode

+## Examples

+You can find example usage in the graphite_example cookbook that is included in the [git repository](https://github.com/hw-cookbooks/graphite/blob/master/example/graphite_example/recipes/single_node.rb).

 ## Data Bags

 Sure, use em if you like.
 Even encrypt them.